-Have you ever wondered why you’re asked at each check-up if you’ve been flossing?
-That’s because flossing is important to your oral health.
+Have you ever wondered why flossing is important?
+Flossing has many effects on your oral health.
 While you may be brushing your teeth daily, you aren’t able to clean entirely between your teeth leaving build-up that can cause issues down the road, this is where flossing is important to get in between your teeth.

 Forgetting to floss can leave your smile in danger due to those hard-to-see spaces that regular brushing won’t reach.
 So, we all know flossing is important, but do you know why?

 Plaque on your teeth can lead to gum disease.
 The bacteria found in the plaque can cause an inflammatory response that can contribute to gum disease.
 When you floss regularly, it can help avoid gum disease.

 Freshen your breath

 Just because you brushed your teeth doesn’t mean your breath will smell good!
 When you floss, your breath smells fresh by flossing away all the food and bacteria that are trapped between your teeth.
 This small step can create a noticeable fresher smell.